0JK0/JayNotes/README.md

 - Profile Management: Secure login with password protection, along with quick access to recent user profiles by displaying profile pictures.

-## Tech Stack

-- React Native: Framework for building cross-platform mobile apps.

-- Expo: Provides tools for development and deployment of React Native apps.

-- Expo Local Storage: Stores notes and user data securely on the device.

-- Expo-SQLite: Manages and organizes the local database for efficient offline access.

 ## Installation

 JayNotes is available as a direct APK download for Android.